TROUBLE-1/Vajra/README.md

 # **About Author**

-Raunak Parmar works as a senior security engineer.
-Web/Cloud security, source code review, scripting, and development are some of his interests.
-Also, familiar with PHP, NodeJs, Python, Ruby, and Java.
-He is OSWE certified and the author of Vajra and 365-Stealer.
+Raunak Parmar is an information security professional whose areas of interest include web penetration testing, Azure/AWS security, source code review, scripting, and development.
+He has 2+ years of experience in information security.
+Raunak likes to research new attack methodologies and create open-source tools that can be used during the Cloud Security assessments.
+He has worked extensively on Azure and AWS.
+He is the author of Vajra and 365-Stealer an offsensive cloud security tool.
+He has spoken in multiple conferences and local meetups.

 <a target="_blank"><img alt="readme-stats" src="https://github-readme-stats.vercel.app/api?username=trouble-1&show_icons=true&theme=vue-dark"/></a>